Iasa-Global/btabok/pages/btabok_overview/usage_scenarios_btabok.md

 ## The Aspiring Architect

 As an aspiring architect, whether you are more of a developer or fill another role, your number 1 goal should be to understand where you fall in the competency model.
 This you can do through the free assessment at assessments.iasaglobal.org.
+Rotation, technical depth vs breadth, specialization

 ## The New Product Idea

-The solution arch that has been
+The

 ## Architects During Development